NPS-DEEP/hashdb/doc/announce_1.1.0.md

 # Proposed Future Changes to _BEViewer_
 * Make _BEViewer_ find Image at relative path on Windows systems.
-* Force file list in _BEViewer_ Reports tree to refresh to accomodate showing new `identified_blocks_expanded.txt` file that hashdb can crate.
+* Force file list in _BEViewer_ Reports tree to refresh to accommodate showing new `identified_blocks_expanded.txt` file that hashdb can crate.
 * Change _BEViewer_ GUI to permit easy copy of filename so it can be pasted elsewhere.
 * Make _BEViewer_ print the whole feature line for `identified_blocks_expanded.txt` similar to how it is printed for `identified_blocks.txt`.